standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 I can't really emphasize this enough.
 Having a human-readable change log is essential to quickly bringing new developers up to speed with a project.
-Therefore, whenever you work on the pattern library you need to update CHANGELOG.md to reflect those changes.
-I try to document changes I make as a I go.
-Changes to the CHANGELOG.md then get committed alongside the actual changes to the code.
+Therefore, whenever you work on the pattern library you need to update `CHANGELOG.md` to reflect those changes.

+It's best to document changes as you go; that way updates to `CHANGELOG.md` get committed alongside the changes to the code.

-At a minimum, each time you add a tag and release a new version of the pattern library the CHANGELOG should be updated to reflect that new version, the date it was released and the changes that have occured since the last version.
+At a minimum, each time you add a git tag and release a new version of the pattern library the change log should be updated to reflect that new version, the date it was released and the changes that have occured since the last version.